hmunn/info-330-carnival/README.md

 The psd files are twice the size of what should be put in the axure file (axure is rendering 320 X 550, so our psds are 640 X 1100)

 - THINGS TO DO
-  - Cruise Ship Map Screen
+  - Cruise Ship Map Screen (Kinda Done)
   - Cruise Map Screen
   - Home Screen
   - Chat Interface (Both Management page and a chat mockup)